-Is it possible to start a money making blog today with zero experience and a small budget?
+Is it possible to start a money-making blog with zero experience and a small budget?

-That was the same question I had when I started my first blog four years ago.
-I had my doubts, but the allure of being my own boss and working from home was too much.
+That was the same question I had when I started my first blog.
+Of course, I had my doubts, but the allure of being my own boss and working from home was too much.

 I literally said “fuck it” and went ALL IN and became a full-time blogger before I even knew what I was doing.

-Let me answer a few common blogging questions first and then we'll get started.
+Let me answer a few common blogging questions first.

-Bloggers make money a few different ways.
+Bloggers make money in a few different ways.
 Most monetize their blog in more than one way.

 Bloggers are part-writers and part-marketers.
 A typical day in the life of a blogger revolves around creating content and then marketing work to drive traffic to their blog.
 The split is more like 20% creating and 80% marketing.

 This totally depends on what you’re doing.
-If you’re blogging aimlessly about random things you won’t ever make money.
-If instead you treat your blog like a business you can start making money right away.
+If you’re blogging aimlessly about random things, you won’t ever make money.
+If, instead, you treat your blog like a business, you can start making money fast.

 What I love about blogging is that hard work is rewarded.
 Your earning potential entirely depends on how committed you are to making it work.